 Elizabeth Kostova Foundation is an initiative with a mission to promote the teaching and professionalization of creative writing; to encourage, challenge, and publish highly talented literary writers; to create connections among Bulgarian, American, and British writers; Additionally, to assist in the training of translators for contemporary Bulgarian literature; to facilitate the publication of Bulgarian writers in English; to nurture readership of Bulgarian writers in Bulgaria and abroad.

 The mission of the Council for European Studies (CES) is to produce, support, and recognize outstanding, multi-disciplinary research on Europe through a wide range of programs and initiatives.
 These include fellowships, grants, publications, awards, conferences and meetings, public lectures and symposia, as well as direct research and artistic collaboration.
 CES is particularly committed to supporting research that can play a critical role in understanding and applying the lessons of European history and integration to contemporary problems, including those in the areas of global security, sustainability, environmental stewardship, and democracy.

-WoFF: World of Film International Festival is an annual film festival based in Glasgow, Scotland, UK and currently in its seventh edition.
+WoFF: World of Film International Festival is Glasgow's annual independent film festival, currently in its seventh edition.
 Our main focus is to promote independent international cinema and new talent from Scotland, the UK , Europe and beyond.
 Our aim is to bring local and Scottish audiences together with filmmakers, producers, artists and cinema enthusiasts from all around the world, in an attempt to discover new talent, showcase their work and generate ideas for future projects.
 WoFF is a non-profit organisation bringing audiences a step closer to international independent cinema and giving voice to young artists.